Asana: Ancient times

 Mould of Pashupati seal from the Indus Valley Civilization, c.
 2500 BC, its central figure in a pose resembling Mulabandhasana.
 (Note: Paśupati, "Lord of beasts", is a name of the later Hindu god Shiva.)

 The central figure in the Pashupati seal from the Indus Valley Civilization of c.
 2500 BC was identified by Sir John Marshall in 1931 as a prototype of the god Shiva, recognised by being three-faced; in a yoga position as the Mahayogin, the god of yoga; having four animals as Pashupati, the Lord of Beasts; with deer beneath the throne, as in medieval depictions of Shiva; having a three-part headdress recalling Shiva's trident; and possibly being ithyphallic, again like Shiva.
 If correct, this would be the oldest record of an asana.
 However, with no proof anywhere of an Indus Valley origin for Shiva, with multiple competing interpretations of the Pashupati seal and no obvious way of deciding between these, there is no reliable evidence that it is actually a yoga pose that is depicted in the seal.

-Asanas originated in India.
-In his Yoga Sutras, Patanjali (c.
-2nd to 4th century CE) describes asana practice as the third of the eight limbs (Sanskrit: अष्टाङ्ग, aṣṭāṅga, from अष्ट् aṣṭ, eight, and अङ्ग aṅga, limb) of classical, or raja yoga.

-The word asana, in use in English since the 19th century, is from आसन āsana "sitting down" (from आस् ās "to sit down"), a sitting posture, a meditation seat.